STAR: A general interactive framework for FDR control under structural constraints: Example 2: testing on directed acyclic graphs

-We focus on the strong heredity principle (SHP) in order to compare STAR with existing methods.
-To account for the structure, we consider three types of DAGs: shallow regular DAG (with 4 layers and 250 nodes in each layer), deep regular DAG (with 10 layers and 100 nodes in each layer) and triangular DAG (with 5 layers with 50, 100, 200, 300, 350 nodes in each layer respectively).
-For each DAG, we set 50 nodes which satisfy SHP to be non-null and generate $p$-values using equation~\eqref{eq:simul_pvals} with $\mu = 2$ for non-nulls.
-The settings are illustrated in Figure~\ref{fig:DAG_expr_truth}, displayed with more than 50 non-nulls for easier visualization.
+We focus on the strong heredity principle in order to compare \star ~with existing methods.
+To account for the structure, we consider three types of \DAG s: shallow regular graph, with 4 layers and 250 nodes in each layer, deep regular graph, with 10 layers and 100 nodes in each layer, and triangular graph, with 5 layers with 50, 100, 200, 300, 350 nodes in each layer respectively.
+For each graph, we set 50 nodes which satisfy SHP to be non-null and generate $p$-values using equation~\eqref{eq:simul_pvals} with $\mu = 2$ for non-nulls.
+The settings are illustrated in Figure~\ref{fig:DAG_expr_truth}, with fewer nodes for readability.

-We compare STAR, with canonical scores described in Section \ref{subsec:guidance}, to the method proposed in \cite{lynch14}, referred to as SCR-DAG (Self-Consistent Rejection procedure on DAG) and BH-DAG, as well as a recently developed method, referred to as DAGGER, a generalization of Lynch's hierarchical test by \cite{ramdas2017dagger}.
-We also include the BH procedure as a benchmark which does not take the structural constraint into account.
+We compare our method with canonical scores described in Section \ref{subsec:guidance}, to the method proposed in \cite{lynch14}, referred to as Self-Consistent Rejection procedure, as well as a recently developed sequential method, referred to as Greedily Evolving Rejections, a generalization of Lynch's hierarchical test by \cite{ramdas2017dagger}.
 The results are plotted in Figure \ref{fig:rej_DAG_methods}.
-It is clearly shown that in all cases STAR is more powerful than other methods and is even more powerful than BH procedure when $\alpha$ is not too small.
+It is clear that in all cases our method is more powerful than other methods when $\alpha$ is not too small.
 When $\alpha$ is small, our method is powerless in this setting because of the finite sample correction constant $h(1)$ in \eqref{eq:accumFDP}, which requires at least $h(1) / \alpha - 1$ rejections to get non-empty rejection set at level $\alpha$.
 In our case, $h(1) = 2$ but we can reduce $h(1)$ by choosing other accumulation functions.
 We provide a few examples that resolve this issue in Appendix \ref{sec:more}.